 Hello to you fine faces!
 Welcome to the latest series on Cady Quotidienne, Sunday Selects, also known as an excuse to rave about my latest obsessions.
 I started sharing my list of selects once a week on Instagram Stories, but I was running out of space to type my ramblings.
-So, I figured why not make it a party, and create a weekly list/commentary over on le blog?
+So, I figured why not make it a party, and create a monthly list/commentary over on le blog?
 I know, I’m such a giver.
 This week we have the prettiest PJs I’ve ever laid my eyes on, a travel website that is changing the game for budget jetsetters, the most insane run in America, a new watering hole I discovered on my midweek adventure into Washington DC, the facial oil that has made this Good Skin Summer, and a candle company that has me two seconds from weeping like a child.
 Intrigued?
 Good.
 Without further ado, let’s get cracking.

 With the tagline of ‘taking you from dusk till dawn (and reverse)’ I’m pretty sure I would wear these pajamas 24/7.
 Coming in a variety of styles and GORGEOUS prints, truly you could build a whole pajama wardrobe.
 I’m talking camis, shorts, long sets, short sets, robes and a long sleep shirt called the ‘His for Her’.
 I’ve been on the hunt for fancy pajamas for a while and have always balked at the price tag (Olivia Von Halle remains a daydream…for now.)
 But D&D come in at half the price of some luxury loungewear brands.
 I’m currently eyeing up The Fauvist Print Multi sets, which are all on sale.
 D&D might just be ‘a girl and a guy making pajamas’ but they’re making my dream of swanning about in pretty PJs come true.